archusXIV/mpv-playlists-manager/README.md

 ## Changelog:
 - Added an url test in _CopyMediaUrl function, if not an url the clipboard is cleared.
-- Pressing Ctrl+M is main window shows most mpmrc settings.
+- Pressing Ctrl+M in main window shows most mpmrc settings.
 - A prompt shows up when we deceide to cancel adding files to the queue, if a local playlist already exist.
 - Reorganized functions concerning mpv local playlists creations.
 - In mpmrc, if mpvGenOptions_ID=( --idle=yes ) is automatically set to no at startup for mpv to quit correctly.